GePa

 Project overview

 In the "GePa" project at Witten/Herdecke University, patients with chronic diseases attend seminars and provide impetus for future research topics.
-This is a cooperation project between the Chair of Professional Identity Formation in Health Care and the Chair of Health Care Research at Witten/Herdecke University.
+This is a cooperation project between the Chair for the Education of Personal and Interpersonal Competencies in Health Care and the Chair of Health Care Research at Witten/Herdecke University.

 Further information